Photo cred: Mariah Kasten

 “Luminous sound and gorgeous phrasing…remarkable…exquisite.”
 American Record Guide (2018)

-When she’s not playing oboe or making reeds, Merideth enjoys traveling the world and attempting to speak foreign languages with a Southern accent.
-She hails from Abbeville, SC, but now lives in Bloomfield Hills, MI, where she resides with her husband, Rev. Edwin Estevez, daughter Eva, and son Eli.
+When she’s not playing oboe or writing, Merideth enjoys baking sourdough while listening to audiobooks.
+She hails from Abbeville, SC, but now lives in Bloomfield Hills, MI with her husband and two children.

 Education